 3. What is a N95 respirator?

 It is a special face mask that prevents virus in the air being inhaled.
 However the N95 respirator must be tight fitting without air leaks.

 Due to shortage of equipment N95 respirators may need to be reused.
 This can be done safely provided they are not damaged, there is no air leak and they are dry.

 5. What should be used to disinfect hospital equipment?

-After each use equipment should be disinfected with 70% ethyl alcohol.
+After each use equipment should be disinfected with 70% isopropyl alcohol.

 6. What advice should be given about removing work clothes?